jenPlusPlus/build-your-own-backend/README.md

 ##### Description

-Returns one team with given unique id as an object.
+Returns one team with given unique id as an object as JSON.

 ##### Recognized Values
   * city - Return team home city via string